-Circular pier columns whose diameter is 5'-0" or less shall be designed using spiral reinforcing.
+Circular pier columns whose diameter is 7'-0" or less shall be designed using spiral reinforcing in accordance with MDOT SHA GPM D-18-51(4).

 c.
 Foundations:

 1) Depth: The footings of all piers and abutments subject to the action of stream currents shall be founded on undisturbed earth of suitable bearing capacity or on piles driven to suitable resistance.
 Waterway openings shall be evaluated for scour analysis and appropriate scour countermeasures shall be implemented to assure the survivability of all piers and abutments.